HeRCLab/herc-file-formats/doc/tnx_format.md

-An `mlplayer` operation **must** have exactly one output, which **must** be a one-dimensional matrix which **must** contain a number of values exactly equal to it's declared number of neurons.
+An `mlplayer` operation **must** have exactly one output, which **must** be a one-dimensional matrix which **must** contain a number of values exactly equal to its declared number of neurons.

 The following snapshot names **may** be defined for an mlplayer node: